olgarithms/sphinx-tutorial/docs/generating-docs.md

 Clicking on a module should render its API documentation.

 {: .tip }
-Instead of manually running `make html` every time you update your docs, you use the extension `sphinx.autobuild`.
+Instead of manually running `make html` every time you update your docs, you can use the extension `sphinx.autobuild`.
 This will automatically rebuild your documentation on file save and auto-reload the HTML pages in the browser.
 Learn more [here](https://pypi.org/project/sphinx-autobuild/).